bifurcationkit/BifurcationKitDocs.jl/docs/src/capabilities.md

 - Newton-Krylov solver with generic linear / eigen *preconditioned* solver.
 Idem for the arc-length continuation.
 - Newton-Krylov solver with nonlinear deflation and preconditioner.
 It can be used for branch switching for example.
 It is used for deflated continuation.
-- Continuation written as an [iterator](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/iterator/)
+- Continuation written as an [iterator](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/iterator/).
-- Monitoring user functions along curves computed by continuation, see [events](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/EventCallback/)
+- Monitoring user functions along curves computed by continuation, see [events](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/EventCallback/).
 - Continuation methods: PALC, Moore Penrose, Multiple, Polynomial, Deflated continuation, ANM, ...
-- Bifurcation points / events located with bisection
+- Bifurcation points / events located with bisection.
 - Compatible with GPU

 ## Capabilities related to equilibria
 - Detection of Branch, Fold, Hopf bifurcation points of stationary solutions and computation of their normal form.
+Other non-generic bifurcations based on spectrum are also detected.
 - Automatic branch switching at branch points (**whatever the dimension of the kernel**) to equilibria
 - **Automatic computation of bifurcation diagrams of equilibria**
 - Fold / Hopf continuation based on Minimally Augmented formulation, with Matrix Free / Sparse / Dense Jacobian.